Making food count throughout your cancer journey means eating as well as you can.

-For others weight gain can be a concern.
+- For others weight gain after treatment can be a concern.

 Remember, eating well throughout a cancer diagnosis is important to maintain or minimise weight and muscle loss.
-If eating becomes difficult, then it is important to choose a higher calorie diet and adjust your diet when required.
+If eating becomes difficult, then it is important to choose a higher calorie diet and adjust your diet when required (See section below on resources on nutrition).

-Lots of tips and links to websites are below but if you have any further concerns speak to your Oncology team or GP.
+Lots of further tips and links to websites are below but if you have any further concerns speak to the dietitian, your Oncology team or GP.

 Local Support